What is QTiTTs?

 - 8 EMA crosses above the 21 EMA for an upTrend

 - Candle close must be above the 55 SMA.
-This then forms the upTrend quadrant.
+For stronger UpTrend, candle must also close above the 155 SMA.

 Importance of Time of Day in Trading